Cooper315315/File-upload-simulation/README.md

 Many application uses file extension checks to restrict malicious files upload.
 However, both research and industry practices have shown that this method is not an effective mechanism against malicious files upload.
 Attackers can bypass this checks by renaming extensions of the malicious files (e.g., from `shell.php` to `shell.jpg`) or using double extensions ((e.g., from `install.exe` to `install.exe.jpg`)(Suryaningrat et al, 2024)

 A more sophisticated security procedure is required to tackle this issue.
 Hence, Magic Bytes validation (or file signatures) comes into play.
 Magic Bytes refers to a unique sequences of characters, and each file type has its own unique sequences (e.g. jpg: `FF` `D8`).
-This method validates both file extention and the magic bytes to ensure the content matches with its claimed extension, which effectively prevents bypassing techniques such as renaming extension and double extension.[2][3]
+This method validates both file extention and the magic bytes to ensure the content matches with its claimed extension, which effectively prevents bypassing techniques such as renaming extension and double extension.
+(Blackbird-eu, 2024)

 **Question:**
 *"Does content validation (magic bytes) enhance security effectiveness compared to extension validation alone? "*